 Depending on the decision taken by the host application, the function has to return SL_WIFI_SLEEP_GRANTED to allow the WFx to go to sleep mode or SL_WIFI_SLEEP_NOT_GRANTED to keep the WFx awake.
-In case of SL_WIFI_SLEEP_NOT_GRANTED being returned, the FMAC driver will not reevaluate the state in which the WFx should be until the next bus communication.
+If the SL_WIFI_SLEEP_NOT_GRANTED is returned, the FMAC driver will not reevaluate the state in which the WFx should be until the next bus communication.
 If the application considers that the WFx should go to sleep mode before the next FMAC request, the host can call the sample code below once there is no more communication on the bus:

-After this sample code runs, the WFx is allowed to go back to sleep mode. below is a diagram summarizing the exchanges between the host application, the FMAC driver and the WFx chip when the device power save feature is enabled.
+After the sample code runs, the WFx is allowed to go back to sleep mode.
+Below is a diagram summarizing the exchanges between the host application, the FMAC driver, and the WFx chip when the device power save feature is enabled.

 Note that the FMAC driver itself already tests few conditions before calling the sl_wfx_host_sleep_grant() function:

 - The first test is to check that the device power save is active in the FMAC driver.